Author: Jana Mohr Lone

 Worley, Peter.
 The If Machine: Philosophical Enquiry in the Classroom.
 London: Bloomsbury, 2010.

 About the Author

 Jana Mohr Lone is Director of the Center for Philosophy for Children and Affiliate Associate Professor of Philosophy at the University of Washington, and the author of The Philosophical Child (2012), co-author of Philosophy in Education: Questioning and Dialogue in Schools (2016), and co-editor of Philosophy and Education: Introducing Philosophy to Young People (2012).
 She works with teachers and students in Seattle schools and around the country and with students, parents, school administrators, and others interested in philosophical inquiry with youth.
 Jana is the founding president of PLATO (Philosophy Learning and Teaching Organization) and the founding editor-in-chief of the journal Questions: Philosophy for Young People.
-Her latest book, Seen and Not Heard: The Voices of Children, will be published by Rowman & Littlefield in 2019. https://phil.washington.edu/people/jana-mohr-lone
+Her latest book is Seen and Not Heard: Why Children’s Voices Matter. https://phil.washington.edu/people/jana-mohr-lone